dakrone/es-mode/README.md

 - Support for "es" mode blocks in org-mode
 - Pass the resulting JSON through [jq](https://stedolan.github.io/jq/) to return only the values you want in org-mode
+- Displays warning headers from Elasticsearch in the results buffers for deprecated features

 #### Using hide-show mode in results buffers